ZhangGWU/JEB_Evolution_HI_SI/README.md

 **"mate.preference.csv" is the data file document the measurements of mate preference across all three Belonocnema species.**

-+ Column "HP.M." and "HP.F." stand for which host plant the male/female wasp come from respectively.
-Here, "Qv-F" means waps invidividuals are from Q. vriginiana plants in sympatry.
-"Qv-T" means waps invidividuals are from Q. vriginiana plants in allopatry.
-"Qg" means waps invidividuals are from Q. geminata plants.
++ The column labeled "Method" indicates the specific method used to conduct the host preference assay, which can be either a cup or a petri dish.
+The abbreviation "HP" is used to denote the host plant from which the individual wasps originated.
+In the column ""HP", "Qv-F" indicates that the individual wasps are from Q. virginiana plants in sympatry.
+"Qv-T" indicates that the individual wasps are from Q. virginiana plants in allopatry.
+"Qg" designates that the individual wasps are from Q. geminata plants.

-+ Column "Source..M." and "Source..F." stand for collection sites male/female wasp come from.
++ The column labeled "Source..M." refers to the collection sites from which male wasps originated.
+The column labeled "Source..F." refers to the collection sites from which female wasps originated.

 + Columns labeled as "C", "W", "Mo", "Mt", "Mc" represent the occurance of mating behavior: "contact","Wing buzz","male mount","copulation", "male courtship inlcuding wing buzz and mount".
 0 means no such behavior occurred during 30 mininutes observation.
 1 means such behavior occured at least once  during 30 mininutes observation.